EKS IAM Deep Dive

 }

-• Check the role created by eksctl for service account s3-reader
+- Check the role created by

 eksctl get iamserviceaccount s3-reader --cluster=iam-cluster --region=us-east-1